ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/index.md

 -	ROS2 Navigation Stack Integration: The robot leverages the ROS2 Navigation stack, a robust and widely used framework for mobile robot navigation.
 This stack provides pre-built functionalities for path planning, obstacle avoidance, localization, and map management.

--Autonomous Decision-Making: The high-level system enables the robot to make autonomous decisions regarding patrol routes based on factors like time, priority, or previously detected anomalies.
+- Autonomous Decision-Making: The high-level system enables the robot to make autonomous decisions regarding patrol routes based on factors like time, priority, or previously detected anomalies.

 - Dynamic Path Re-planning: If the mid-level control encounters an unforeseen obstacle that blocks the planned path, the high-level autonomy system can trigger path re-planning.
 Utilizing the current map and the robot's current location, the Navigation stack can compute a new, feasible path to reach the original goal or the next patrol waypoint.